5 Things to Know Before Buying Backpacking Gear

-Are you in the market for a new backpack, boots, tent, sleeping bag or other backpacking gear?
+Are you in the market for a new backpack, boots, tent, sleeping bag or other backpacking gear or apparel?
 How do you find something that’s just right for you?
 What should you be looking for?
 How much should you spend?
 These are questions I’ve heard from many friends and readers over the years as they’ve waded through the myriad choices out there.
-Here are five key factors to keep in mind when buying gear—reflecting the insights I’ve gleaned over more than two decades of testing and reviewing gear and helping people find gear they love.
+Here are five simple but critical steps to follow when buying gear, which I’ve learned over more than two decades of testing and reviewing gear and helping people find gear they love.

-No matter what you’re shopping for—boots, pack, tent, sleeping bag, other backpacking gear, or some major piece of apparel like a jacket—you face a daunting array of choices, and everyone’s needs are different.
-But finding the gear that performs well and that you’ll be happy with really comes down to following a simple thought process.
+No matter what you’re shopping for—boots, pack, tent, sleeping bag, other backpacking gear, or some major piece of apparel like a rain shell or insulated jacket—you face a daunting array of choices, and everyone’s needs are different.
+But finding the gear that performs well and that you’ll be happy with really comes down to following a deliberate thought process.

 I’ve listed below five easy steps to follow in the decision-making process for buying gear.
-Below those steps, you’ll find links to my stories offering specific tips on buying a new pack, boots, tent, and bag.
+Below those steps, you’ll find links to my stories offering specific tips on buying a new pack, boots, tent, sleeping bag, rain shell, and insulated jacket.
 Please share your thoughts on my tips or your own, best gear-buying advice in the comments section at the bottom of this story.

 No. 1 Decide What It’s For

 A friend once asked me to recommend boots he could buy for backpacking that would also work well for climbing glaciated peaks (in the Pacific Northwest); I told him that was a little like shopping for a dump truck that would also give him good mileage as a commuting vehicle.
 If you set out in search of a pack or boots for every dayhike or backpacking trip you ever take, then you may wind up with just that—which may serve your needs in an overly general way, but not be quite right for anything.